 School can administer prescribed medication if parents have completed the correct permissions form.
 These can be found at the office or in the 'Medical' section of our website.

 If your child has a cold or is feeling a little unwell, we encourage parents to bring their child to school.
 Teachers are very vigilant and the school will contact parents if their child begins to feel worse or become too unwell to remain in school.

 The office team are able to support parents with any queries regarding absences due to illness.

 Please see the below useful NHS Guide 'Should I keep my child off school?'

 Link to our most recent 'School Attendance Information' letter

 Link to our Attendance Policy

 School will make contact with parents throughout the year regarding attendance.
 As we have a duty of care to inform parents about attendance, we will write to parents if and when attendance falls below a certain point.
 For most parents this will be to share information about current attendance so that they remained informed and get seek to maintain positive attendance.
 Some parents may be invited into school to discuss attendance and how the school can support in improving it moving forward as a school-parent partnership.

-If a child's attendance falls below 95%, parents will receive a 'Green Warning Letter'.
+If a child's attendance falls below 95%, parents will receive 'Letter 1'.
 The purpose of this letter is draw parents attention to the current attendance percentage.
-Included in this letter is information regarding the number of authorised and unauthorised absences from school.
-The attendance percentage only includes sessions that a child is present at school.

-If parents have received a 'Green Warning Letter' and attendance continues to fall, parents will receive an 'Amber Warning Letter' which invites parents into school to meet with school representatives to discuss how we can work together to improve attendance.
+If parents have received a 'Letter 1' and attendance continues to fall, parents will receive a 'Letter 2' which invites parents into school to meet with a school representative to discuss how we can work together to improve attendance.
 This meeting will form clear actions to improve attendance together.
-The EWO (Education Welfare Officer) may be involved at this point or the School Nurse invited to support.
+The EWO (Education Welfare Officer) may be involved at this point or the School Nurse may be invited to support.